 - I am not consumed with myself (heavy make-up, selfies, partying, etc) I genuinely love to help others and make a positive impact.

-But I don’t feel my husband sees me like an 8 cow woman (wife), I hardly ever felt esteemed with such regard even in the “honeymoon” phase.
-Leaving me to believe that I I am not good enough.
+But I don’t feel my husband sees me like an 8 cow woman (wife), I hardly ever felt esteemed with such regard even in our dating years or the “honeymoon” phase.

 The saddest part is that I no longer feel like an 8 cow woman.
 The constant critiques, corrections, annoyance energy directed at me, silent anger, lack of connection due to his iPhone usage has chipped away my self-esteem little by little and I’ve become a very angry woman inside.